 YOHEI OHNO

 Tokyo Fashion Award 2017 winner Yohei Ohno has recently been generating a lot of buzz.
 The Japanese designer received his degree from the Bunka Fashion College and went on to win the special prize at the Kobe Fashion Contest – a scholarship to study at Nottingham Trent University in England.
 Ohno’s fresh, minimal clothing, which employs bonded materials and geometric patterns, has attracted attention since his debut in Fall/Winter 2015/16.
 In his eponymous brand’s Spring/Summer 2017 collection, studs decorate a lattice pattern on Ohno’s signature bonded fabric; summer wool, mesh and high density polyester coalesce in futuristic, easy-to-wear and sporty designs.
 The vivid, eye-catching color palette, giant spring motifs and poster-like graphic prints create a striking visual narrative.
 Yohei Ohno’s collections are currently carried by signature retailers in Japan, such as Tokyo’s Isetan Restyle Plus, Restir and Mikiri Hassin.
-However, in January 2017 Ohno is participating in Showroom.Tokyo in Paris tradeshow, and he is enthusiastic about expanding into overseas markets going forward.
+However, in January 2017 Ohno is participating in showroom.tokyo in Paris tradeshow, and he is enthusiastic about expanding into overseas markets going forward.

 www.yoheiohno.com